Danylo Shumuk: Living in exile to Canada

 In 1987, having spent a total of 42 years in Soviet and Polish prisons, a Nazi POW Camp, Soviet penal colonies and a forced exile, Shumuk was allowed to leave the country.
 He moved to Toronto, Canada, where his memoirs Life sentence: memoirs of a Ukrainian political prisoner were published in English by the Canadian Institute of Ukrainian Studies (1984).

 Living in an independent Ukraine

 On 28 November 2002 he returned to Ukraine, independent by then, and moved to Krasnoarmiysk of the Donetsk Oblast (province) in the east of Ukraine.
 He died there on 21 May 2004 at the age of 89.

+Awards

+Order for Courage 1st class (November 8, 2006, posthumously).